ME-ICA/tedana/docs/classification_output_descriptions.rst

 better understand one's denoising results.
 In addition to the `descriptions of file names`_ this page explains the contents of several of those files in more detail.
+`Building decision trees`_ covers the full process, and not just the descriptions of outputted files, in more detail.

+.. _Building decision trees: building\ decision\ trees.html

 TEDPCA codes
 ============